seejohnrun/enforced_interface/README.md

 ## Disclaimer

 This is just a proof-of-concept!
-I don't support using this code.
+I don't support using this code (especially in production) but it sure is interesting...